Help Guide

 Applicants must identify where their proposed development site is located and the relevant area type to determine which sections of the Trafford Design Code are applicable to their project.

 Trafford’s Area Coding Plan identifies a series of ‘Area Types’.
-These are areas of similar character that allow elements of the design code to be set out depending upon which area type a development is within.
-Area Types do not necessarily correlate with the Trafford Places identified in the Design Guide and are broadly divided into previously identified allocations for substantial new development, existing established areas of built development, and countryside areas.
+These are areas of similar character that allow elements of the Design Code to be set out depending upon which area type a proposed development is within.
+For the avoidance of doubt, ‘Area Types’ do not necessarily correlate with either Development Plan designations or the Trafford Places identified in this Design Code.
+Trafford’s Places are localities in the Borough that are recognisable as distinct places as a result of the architecture, history, landscape, or land uses.

 The Area Types are as follows:

-New Places – High Rise:
+New Places – High Rise, High Density:

-High Density: covering Strategic Locations in the north of the Borough – Pomona, Trafford Wharfside, the Civic Quarter, and Trafford Waters.
+• Covering Strategic Locations in the north of the Borough – Pomona, Trafford Wharfside, the Civic Quarter, and Trafford Waters.

-New Places – Low Rise:
+New Places – Low Rise, Low Density:

 Town Centres:

-The town centres of Altrincham, Sale, Stretford and Urmston.
+• The town centres of Altrincham, Sale, Stretford and Urmston.

 Industrial and Commercial:

-Trafford Park and Broadheath.
+• Trafford Park and Broadheath.

 Suburbs:

-Broadly covering Warburton, Dunham and their rural surroundings and including land in New Carrington south of the Red Brook.
+• Broadly covering Warburton, Dunham and their rural surroundings and including land in New Carrington south of the Red Brook.

-Everything not covered by the above, where little, if any development is anticipated and which can be covered by general code-wide design principles.
+• Everywhere not covered by the above, where little, if any development is anticipated and which can be covered by general code-wide design principles.

 Suggested background reading